Perella Weinberg Partners Anno - GuruFocus.com

 Cautionary Note Regarding Forward-Looking Statements

-This press release contains forward-looking statements within the meaning of the “safe harbor” provisions of the United States Private Securities Litigation Reform Act of 1995, which reflect the Company’s current views with respect to, among other things, statements about the Company’s acceptance of all validly tendered Warrants for exchange for shares of Class A Common Stock in the Offer and settlement thereof, the entry into the Warrant Amendment and the subsequent exercise of the Company’s right to exchange the remaining untendered Warrants.
+This press release contains forward-looking statements within the meaning of the “safe harbor” provisions of the United States Private Securities Litigation Reform Act of 1995, which reflect the Company’s current views with respect to, among other things, statements about the exercise of the Company’s right to exchange the remaining untendered Warrants.
 You can identify these forward-looking statements by the use of words such as “estimates,” “projected,” “expects,” “estimated,” “anticipates,” “forecasts,” “plans,” “intends,” “believes,” “seeks,” “may,” “will,” “would,” “future,” “propose,” “target,” “goal,” “objective,” “outlook” and variations of these words or similar expressions (or the negative versions of such words or expressions).
 Such forward-looking statements are subject to various risks and uncertainties.
 Accordingly, there are or will be important factors that could cause actual outcomes or results to differ materially from those indicated in these statements.
 We undertake no obligation to publicly update or review any forward-looking statement, whether as a result of new information, future developments or otherwise.
 A further list and description of these risks, uncertainties and other factors can be found in the Company’s filings with the SEC, including the Company's Prospectus/Offer to Exchange, filed with the SEC on August 15, 2022, and Amendment No. 1 to the Company’s Annual Report on Form 10-K/A for the year ended December 31, 2021, filed with the SEC on July 7, 2022.
 These filings and subsequent filings are available online at www.sec.gov or on request from the Company.

 Contacts